Yoga Teacher Training

 Rachelle McGuigan, PT and I share a passion to empower people to answer…

-What are you aware of, and how well can you control yourself?
+What are you aware of, and how well can you regulate it?

 Related to physical movement, as well as relationally in your life!

-To empower folks to do just that, we combined our decades of physical body, subtle body and emotional body training with our spiritual and self-awareness studies, to create a comprehensive Physical Therapy Informed Yoga Teacher Training.
+To empower folks to do just that, we combined our decades of physical body, subtle body and emotional body training with our spiritual and self-awareness studies, to create a comprehensive Power Yoga Teacher Training.

 This is an accelerated course that requires some prior experience or training in yoga, body work, mental or medical health fields.

-Rachelle and I are excited to prepare the next generation of physical therapy informed yoga teachers to share the mindset and techniques to think better, move better, feel better & human better!
+Rachelle and I are excited to prepare the next generation of yoga teachers to share the mindset and techniques to think better, move better, feel better & human better!

-Join us this October-November for Physical Therapy Informed Yoga Teacher Training – get details here.
+Join us [upcoming dates TBD] for Power Yoga Teacher Training – get details here.

-Read more about Physical Therapy Informed Yoga here.
+Read more about our approach to yoga here.

 Find more helpful articles and videos from OPY here.